-Cape Girardeau NAACP invites doctor, Hayti resident as featured speake...
+Surgeon, author set to speak at NAACP event Nov.
+2 in Cape Girardeau

 Helping residents become registered plays into the theme of the banquet, “Empowering Democracy: Where Mind, Body and Soul Unite”.

 The 2023 Freedom Fund Dinner, also held on the first Saturday in November at the Shawnee Park Center, was the first such event since the coronavirus pandemic.
-That year’s aim was to raise money for a scholarship to go to a deserving Southeast Missouri State University student, and they were able to reach the $10,000 endowment mark thanks to the dinner.
+That year’s event aimed to raise money for a scholarship to go to a deserving Southeast Missouri State University student, and they were able to reach the $10,000 endowment mark thanks to the dinner.

 McBride described the Freedom Fund Dinner as her organization’s most important event.